Add pictures or attach files to emails in Outlook

 To resize the picture, drag the handles at one of the four corners toward the center of the image or away from the center.

-Attach an email item to an email message in new Outlook
+Attach an email to another email or calendar event in new Outlook

 -